AI Security Guide

 Section 6: Data Confidentiality and Integrity Risks

-Beyond deliberate adversarial manipulation, deployed ML systems are also susceptible to risks that compromise the confidentiality of their training data and the integrity of their predictions through more subtle, often unintentional, mechanisms.
+Beyond deliberate adversarial manipulation, deployed ML systems face risks compromising training data confidentiality and prediction integrity.
+Through more subtle, often unintentional mechanisms.

 6.1 Data Leakage in the ML Pipeline

-Data leakage is a critical and common error in the machine learning development process.
-It occurs when the model is trained using information that would not be available in a real-world prediction scenario.
-This leads to the model performing exceptionally well during testing and validation, giving a false sense of high accuracy, only to fail catastrophically when deployed in production.
+It occurs when the model trains using information that wouldn't be available in real-world prediction scenarios.
+This leads to the model performing exceptionally well during testing and validation, giving false confidence in high accuracy, only to fail catastrophically when deployed in production.

-The prevention of data leakage hinges on one core principle: strict chronological and logical separation of data.
-Preprocessing steps must be fitted *only* on the training data.
-The fitted preprocessor is then used to transform the training, validation, and test sets.
-For any time-series data, the split must be chronological, ensuring the model is trained on past data and tested on future data.
+Preprocessing steps must fit only on training data.
+The fitted preprocessor then transforms training, validation, and test sets.
+For any time-series data, splits must be chronological.
+Ensuring the model trains on past data and tests on future data.

 6.2 Privacy Attacks: Inferring Sensitive Data